arminc/arminc.github.io/_posts/2010-01-28-build-eclair-aka-android-2-1-for-hero-from-source.md

 or you could replace the words “myandroid” to “myeclair” in the script.

 So what does the script do, It installs required packages, setups folders, initializes the eclair repo, it initializes github repo (Hero vendor).
-Now that you have your workspace initialized it&#8217;s time to proceed.
+Now that you have your workspace initialized it's time to proceed.

 Before we can compile we need to do two more things.
 **First:**